oracle-livelabs/database/datapump-x-platform-migration/00-Introduction/introduction.md

 In this workshop, you will:

 * Setup a target PDB
+* Prepare the source database
 * Create the XTTS properties file
 * Run the initial backup and recovery
 * Run incremental backup and restore